Skip to main content

 curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh && sudo bash ./wazuh-install.sh -a

-Read more about installing Wazuh server from the distribution in the Quickstart article of the official Wazuh documentation.
+Learn more about installing a Wazuh server from a distribution in the Quickstart section of the official Wazuh documentation.

 2. Create a service user

-Users can be added by the Account Owner or users with the role of iam.admin.
+Users can be added by the Account Owner or users with the iam.admin.

 3. Get an IAM token for the account

-4. Get a script for exporting audit logs
+4. Get the script for exporting audit logs

-We have prepared a script for exporting audit logs - it allows you to upload logs to a file and send them to a specified IP address or endpoint via syslog or HTTP/HTTPS.
+We have prepared a script for exporting audit logs—it allows you to export logs to a file, as well as send them to a specified IP address or endpoint via the syslog or HTTP/HTTPS protocol.

 1. Open the CLI.